hynek/structlog/docs/getting-started.rst

 Suddenly your logger becomes your closure!

-For structlog, a log entry is just a dictionary called *event dict[ionary]*:
+For ``structlog``, a log entry is just a dictionary called *event dict[ionary]*:

 - You can pre-build a part of the dictionary step by step.
   These pre-saved values are called the *context*.
 - As soon as an *event* happens -- which is a dictionary too -- it is merged together with the *context* to an *event dict* and logged out.
+- If you don't like the concept of pre-building a context: just don't!
+  Convenient key-value-based logging is great to have on it's own.
 - To keep as much order of the keys as possible, an :class:`collections.OrderedDict` is used for the context by default.
 - The recommended way of binding values is the one in these examples: creating new loggers with a new context.
   If you're okay with giving up immutable local state for convenience, you can also use :ref:`thread/greenlet local storage <threadlocal>` for the context.